tgeorgel/trellis-action/README.md

 # Trellis Deploy GitHub Action

+*This is a fork of [Trellis Deploy](https://github.com/steenbergen-design/trellis-action) by [Steenbergen Design](https://steenbergen.design).
+This repository is a maintenance fork maintained by [Thomas Georgel](https://github.com/tgeorgel).
+It also support more feature, such as support for multiple node versions.*

 This action deploys your bedrock site to your trellis environment.
 This action will symlink site_local to their right place as defined in `wordpress_sites.yml`, so you're also covered when trellis and your bedrock setup are not in the same repo.